rabianikwan/selenium-autofill-elogbook/README.md

 npm run start
 ```

-## fill form and Inject and Selenium will excecute
+## Fill all input boxes, Inject and Selenium will execute

 ![](./Docs/project.png)